quantixx/epsil-invoice-app/README.md

 ## Development

+## Development

+### Playground app

+To simplify the front end development, we provide a playground that uses a snapshot of the database.

+    yarn start:playground

+### Main app

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.